ted-spence-avalara/developer-dot/avatax/dev-guide/consumer-use-tax/putting-it-all-together.md

 </ul>

 <h3>Creating a Purchase Order</h3>
 In this first example, we are working in the procurement department and we need to purchase some widgets for our business to use in the office.
 We will provide our vendor with a purchase order, which will include an estimated tax calculation.
 You'll notice that the structure of the request looks very similar to the Sales Tax requests from the previous chapters.
+That's because when providing a Purchase Order to a vendor we want to simulate the sales order that your vendor would send to you.
 There are some key differences that you should take into consideration:
 <ul class="dev-guide-list">
-    <li>The origin address on the transaction should represent the address of your vendor</li>
+    <li>The Origin Address on the transaction should represent the address of your Vendor.</li>
-    <li>The destination address on the transaction should represent the location where the goods will be consumed</li>
+    <li>The Destination Address on the transaction should represent the location where the goods will be consumed.</li>
-    <li>The document type should be set to <code>PurchaseOrder</code></li>
+    <li>The Document Type should be set to <code>SalesOrder</code></li>
 </ul>
 <div class="dev-guide-test" id="test1">
     <div class="dev-guide-test-heading">Test Case - 10.3.1</div>